-Many treatments exist to manage both PH and AFib.
+There are many treatments to manage both PH and AFib.
 If you are living with both conditions, talk with your doctor about which medications are compatible for you.

 The main goal for treating AFib is cardioversion (returning the heart rhythm back to normal), which can be done using medications or electrical signals.
 Surgical procedures can help prevent future AFib.

 Amiodarone is another kind of antiarrhythmic drug that works by calming overactive heart muscles.
-Amiodarone can change how a PH medication called Tracleer (bosentan) is metabolized, or processed, in the body.
+Amiodarone can change how a PH medication called bosentan (sold as Tracleer) is metabolized, or processed, in the body.
 Talk to your doctor if you are taking both of these medications to make sure you are taking them safely.